Slupik/KingdomTimer/README.md

 - Compatibility with MacOS
 - Compatibility with Linux
 - Unpacking and loading of libraries of xt-audio in runtime
-- Config editor with user interface
+- Config editor with a user interface
 - Mechanism of plugins

 ### Structure